corpusculejs/corpuscule/packages/element/README.md

+> ## 🛠 Status: In Development
+> This package is currently under heavy development.
+Feedback is always welcome, but be careful with using it in production.
+API is not ready yet and can receive large changes.

 # `@corpuscule/element`
 Lightweight set of decorators for creating web components.
 It is a decorator-based analogue for Polymer's [LitElement](https://github.com/Polymer/lit-element) or a web components based view